mrtineu/mrtineu/README.md

 - Computer 🖥️ (I guess this is obvious)
 ## Contact
 - Feel free to contact me about anything at mrtineu416@gmail.com

+and at last no sorry I don't know how to fix your printer, sorry